Here are a few questions I get asked pretty often. If you want to ask me anything else, check out my Contact page for my contact info.

 - Can you sign my book?

 I appear periodically at conventions and usually have scheduled signing times there.
 If you see me wandering around and not particularly busy, feel free to come up and chat, and if you have a book I will likely be happy to sign it.
+Once or twice a year I will do signings for books sold through Sofawolf or FurPlanet so keep an eye out for those.

 - I have a specific question about writing...